What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 What kind of blueberries can you use?

-Blueberries have an amazing sweetness and many flavors but not a lot of tartness, which makes them perfect for this syrup.
+Blueberries have an amazing sweetness and many flavors but not much tartness, making them perfect for this syrup.

 I prefer using fresh blueberries when they’re in season.
-When the blueberries are in season, they’ll have a much sweeter taste.
+When the blueberries are in season, they’ll taste much sweeter.

 The only downside to fresh blueberries is that they might be more expensive.